viniciusov/notebook-security-essentials/README.md

 Open the */etc/crontab* file:
 `sudo vim /etc/crontab` (Must run it with sudo)

-Add append this line at the end of the *crontab* file (I'm using a time interval of 5 minutes, but you can define another interval here):
+Append this line at the end of the *crontab* file (I'm using a time interval of 5 minutes, but you can define another interval here):
 `*/5 * * * * 	root 	/usr/share/notebook-security-essentials/usertest.sh`

 ## Use at your own risk